-The Camp Fire put pressure on the surrounding communities, too, including Chico, California, where many of the displaced residents took refuge.
+The Camp Fire also put pressure on the surrounding communities, including Chico, California, where many displaced residents took refuge.
 Chico is 11.5 miles from Paradise, and it is one of the largest towns north of Sacramento in the Central Valley, home to California State University, Chico.
 The already severe housing shortage in Chico (less than 3% vacancy) was strained even more by the influx of fire survivors, as was the increasing homelessness crisis.
 Both of these contribute to increased food insecurity.

 Vecino Victory Garden is a semi-public demonstration garden and permaculture food forest, which was created to address food insecurity, to increase gardening and food growing awareness, to promote the education of food and nutrition self-sufficiency, and to build a sense of community.

 The Vecino Victory Garden was created to face these challenges.
-We are a semi-public demonstration garden and permaculture food forest created to address food insecurity, to increase gardening and food growing awareness, to promote the education of food and nutrition self-sufficiency, and to build a sense of community.
+We are a semi-public demonstration garden and permaculture food forest created to address food insecurity, increase gardening and food growing awareness, promote the education of food and nutrition self-sufficiency, and build a sense of community.
 The garden is a project of the Butte County Local Food Network (BCLFN).

-The Victory Garden includes the community garden, a food forest, a greenhouse, a pollinator pathway, a sensory garden designed especially for children, and a composting center.
+The Victory Garden includes a community garden, a food forest, a greenhouse, a pollinator pathway, a sensory garden designed especially for children, and a composting center.
 We also have the layout for an outdoor teaching kitchen and workshop space.
 With the support of a CNS grant, we’re focusing on structures for safely storing gardening and teaching equipment and supplies.

 We also have a diverse community of volunteers.
 We’ve found that many people crave a greater connection to the earth and a community they can participate in and learn from.
 In the future, we plan to develop a curriculum that reaches out to marginalized communities, including at-risk youth, BIPOC, and LGBTQ+ communities.
 The curriculum outline includes videos, text, and interactive workshop components.
 The result will be a 6-month program that introduces students to the basics of growing and getting their crops to family tables.

 We’re excited to offer a complete neighborhood learning center for hands-on experience.
-We hope to continue inspiring our community to learn how to grow and use their own food, and we have many ideas for achieving that goal.
+We hope to continue inspiring our community to learn how to grow and use their food, and we have many ideas for achieving that goal.
 We are curating an intentional space to facilitate classes, workshops, field trips, and mentoring.
 The result is a stronger community network with a fuller knowledge of planting, harvesting, processing, preserving, propagating, etc.

 The T. Colin Campbell Center for Nutrition Studies (CNS) is committed to increasing awareness of the extraordinary impact that food has on the health of our bodies, our communities, and our planet.
-In support of this commitment, CNS has created a Community Grant initiative to empower sustainable food-based initiatives around the world by providing grants to enable innovative start-ups and to propel the growth of existing initiatives.
-Please consider making a donation to this great cause.
-100% of your donation will go to support initiatives like the one you just read about in this article.
+Our Community Grant initiative was created to further this mission, empowering sustainable food-based initiatives around the world.

-Copyright 2021 Center for Nutrition Studies.
+Copyright 2023 Center for Nutrition Studies.
 All rights reserved.